Worship Is Creative

 – The Urantia Book

 Indeed, genuine worship is completely selfless.
 Unlike prayer, worship asks for nothing and expects nothing in return.
-We get ourselves out of the way in an act of selfless adoration, an attitude of mind in which we look up to and revere the perfection of God.
+You get yourself completely out of the way.
+It is your act of selfless adoration, an attitude of mind in which you look up to, and revere, the perfection of God in all ways and all things.

-While an attitude of true worship is selfless, it has many rewards for the worshiper.
+While your attitude of true worship needs to be selfless, it has many rewards.
 Apart from transforming your spiritual nature, it is a source of relaxation, dissolves anxieties, eliminates mental conflicts, enhances powers of reflection, and gives you the ability to perceive ever-deepening meanings and values.
 Worship fosters wisdom and courage, augments spiritual insight, and inspires the soul.

 Through worship, you approach divine realities and begin to see things from a spiritual and cosmic perspective.
 This, in turn, lends a hand to greater wisdom, increasing self-realization, cosmic consciousness, and God consciousness.
 Your love for the divine is reflected in your own life through loving service and unselfish devotion to others.
 These are the acts of a spirit-born soul wholeheartedly dedicated to the worship and love of God.